-“Love?” snarled the Pastor.
+“Love?” exclaimed the Pastor.
 “In a place like this?
-What do those two divorced youngsters know about love?
+What do those two immature and divorced youngsters know about love?
 Infatuated, carnal fools are what they are!”

 Jonathan looked upward and said, “You didn’t tell me he was going to be this tough.”